 - Know what to observe

 - Ask the right kinds of questions

 - Use the right kinds of tests

 - Interpret, document, and articulate all observations thoroughly

-- Be motivated and apply your knowledge and skills

 Note Taking and Testimony

 A basic skill needed for DWI enforcement is the ability to graphically describe your observations.
 Just as detection is the process of collecting evidence, description largely is the process of conveying or articulating evidence.